ArweaveTeam/docs.arweave.org-info/mining/faqs.md

 See the [VDF Guide](vdf.md) for more information.

+### Can I kill the arweave process if it's taking too long to shutdown?

+No. Avoid killing the arweave process if at all possible.
+I.e. **don't** do `kill -9 arweave` or `kill -9 beam` or `kill -9 erl`.
+To stop the arweave process, use `./bin/stop` and then wait for as long as you can for the node to shutdown gracefully.
+Sometimes if can take a while for the node to shutdown, which we realize is frustrating, but if you kill the node abruptly it can cause `rocksdb` corruption that can be difficult to recover from.
+In the worst case you may need to resync and repack a partition.

 ## Troubleshooting

 ### I don’t seem to be receiving new blocks from peers - why is this?